LeetLLM

 Prefix sharing and paged KV storage

 Best-of-N and tree search create many branches that share the same prompt and often the same early reasoning prefix.
 If you duplicate that prefix for every branch, memory usage grows with the number and length of branches.
-Systems like vLLM use PagedAttention to manage KV memory in blocks, which cuts fragmentation and makes long contexts much easier to serve [12].
+Systems like vLLM use PagedAttention to manage KV memory in blocks, which cuts fragmentation and makes long contexts much easier to serve [12]Reference 12Efficient Memory Management for Large Language Model Serving with PagedAttentionhttps://arxiv.org/abs/2309.06180.

 PagedAttention and radix-style prefix caches solve related but different problems.
 PagedAttention makes allocation cheaper.
-RadixAttention-style caches, as used in SGLang, index shared prefixes in a tree so sibling branches can reuse the same cached prefix instead of copying it branch by branch [13].
+RadixAttention-style caches, as used in SGLang, index shared prefixes in a tree so sibling branches can reuse the same cached prefix instead of copying it branch by branch [13]Reference 13SGLang: Efficient Execution of Structured Language Model Programshttps://arxiv.org/abs/2312.07104.
 In a reasoning agent you usually want both: block-level memory management plus prefix-aware reuse.

 That changes the capacity math materially.
 If eight branches share a 12k-token prefix and each branch adds only a 4k-token unique suffix, the effective footprint is closer to one 12k prefix plus eight 4k suffixes, or about 14 GiB, not the 40 GiB worst case above.
 The exact savings depend on how quickly branches diverge and on whether your runtime can share prefixes at token-level or block-level granularity.

-This is one reason test-time search is an infrastructure problem, not just a prompting trick.
+This is one reason test-time search is an infrastructure problem, not a prompting trick alone.
 A search policy may be sound on paper while its branch width, trace length, or lack of compatible prefix reuse exhausts the serving memory budget before useful search completes.

 Extended reasoning changes the latency contract.
-If the product emits no status until the answer is ready, a long hidden search phase inflates time to first user-visible token (TTFT).
-If it emits a quick progress event, TTFT can look healthy while time-to-final-answer and total budget still fail.
-Measure both.
+At the model-serving layer, a long hidden search phase can inflate time to first token (TTFT).
+At the product layer, a quick status event can make first-update latency look healthy while time-to-final-answer and total budget still fail.
+Measure all three separately.

 A sample capacity plan

-The table below uses the 320 KB/token estimate to show how quickly memory usage grows as you add longer traces or more live branches:
+This table uses the 320 KB/token estimate to show how quickly memory usage grows as you add longer traces or more live branches:

 WorkloadLive BranchesContext per BranchApprox KV CacheOperational Implication